 Apparently this contains a sample from the theme to Mr. Ed., which is pretty… if you’ll excuse me… on the nose.

 I’m Afraid of Americans (AMD combo mix) David Bowie

 This combines the original album version with the coda of Trent Reznor’s remix, a very tasty mixture if you ask me.

 Miss America David Byrne

-Again I wonder, where exactly were we supposed to see this video that they made in 1997, post-MTV and pre-YouTube?
-I’m glad they did, though.
+Again I wonder, where exactly were we supposed to see this video that David made in 1997, post-MTV and pre-YouTube?
+I’m glad he did, though.